developwithpurpose/front-end-developer-exercise/README.markdown

 Any image you need can be found in the `./app/assets/images` directory.
 Some images have been sliced in multiple ways, so use whichever you feel make the most sense to use, or not at all if you feel you don't need to.

-Please use jQuery if you decide you need a JavaScript framework.
+Please use jQuery if you decide you need a JavaScript library.

 If you use a preprocessor of any kind, include the source code as well as the compiled output.